How to use these resources

 Advisers in Scotland

 The judicial review project covers England and Wales.
-If you are an adviser working in Scotland and want to use our template letters, we will be happy to share them with you, but please use them with caution as the pre-action protocol does not apply in Scotland.
-See our document explaining some of the changes needed if you are using our template letters in Scotland.
+If you're an adviser working in Scotland and want to use our template letters, please use them with caution as the pre-action protocol doesn't apply in Scotland.
+See Advisers in Scotland using the judicial review letter templates.
+We'd be happy to send you any of the templates which are not currently available to download.

 Other benefits and payments templates